sospin12/-JAVA--Student-Management/README.md

 # STUDENT MANAGEMENT

 Lemguage: JAVA
-This is a program that allows managing a list of students with their respective grades.
-The program should offer the following functionalities:
+This is a program that allows managing a list of students with their grades.
+The program offer the following functionalities:

 1. Add a student: The program should prompt the user to enter the student’s name and grade.
 2. Show all students: It should display a list of students with their names and grades.